wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 Every effort has been made to not interfere with plugins that create or modify their own entry on the **Installed Plugins** Admin panel.

+We are currently investigating reports of conflicts with other plugins that also control the display of plugins by Site Administrators, including Security plugins that always block this access and plugins that enhance function by always displaying plugins.

 = Settings =

 A Settings page for this plugin is available to Super Administrators on both the Plugins and Settings submenus within the Network Administration panels.
 It determines which plugins are visible on the Plugins Admin panel of each site within the Network.